oracle-livelabs/multicloud/exadata-db-at-azure/introduction/introduction.md

 ### Prerequisites
 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
-* Some understanding of DB @Azure concepts is helpful
+* Basic knowledge about DB @Azure concepts is helpful
 * Familiarity with Oracle  Exadata Database is helpful